Beyond Gaze Points: Augmenting Eye Movement with Brainwave Data for Multimodal User Authentication in Extended Reality: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this study, our investigation shows that this combination of brainwaves and eye movement yields highly promising results.
 Through our research, we substantially improved authentication accuracy and enhanced resistance against zero-effort attacks.
-Specifically, our multimodal authentication system achieved an EER of 0.298\% and 0.686\%, along with FRR of 3.8\% and 11.6\% at FAR of 0\% compared with 25\% and 52.8\% FRR in single modality eye movement authentication.
+Specifically, our multimodal authentication system achieved an EER of 0.298\% and 0.686\%, along with FRR of 3.8\% and 11.6\% at FAR of 0.01\% compared with 25\% and 52.8\% FRR in single modality eye movement authentication.
 These results offer a higher level of security with a reasonable FRR, ensuring a smooth user experience without unnecessary disruptions.
 We provide a straightforward, hands-free authentication method that is both suitable for XR settings and appropriate for consumer-grade devices.
 Our multi-modal authentication system improves authentication accuracy while also holding promise for broader adoption in real-world applications.

 In the future, investigating multi-session scenarios and increasing the sample size are essential steps for improving model learning and conducting more comprehensive evaluations.
 Furthermore, exploring additional tasks alongside the interactive dot task will contribute to a more extensive understanding of multimodal biometric authentication.
+Moreover, While the dot task can effectively resist against replay attacks, it would be beneficial to explore whether and how it is possible to use correlation in synchronized data to ensure that brainwave and eye movement data are recorded simultaneously, adding an extra layer of security.